“We should endeavour to educate our younger people to know what it has meant and what has gone.”

 My grandfather was also like a lot of other soldiers whose stories we don’t often hear.
 He didn’t see combat.

-“Everybody who volunteered to go into the service didn’t see action,” he says with slight laugh on the recording.
+“Everybody who volunteered to go into the service didn’t see action,” he says with a slight laugh on the recording.
 “Some of us saw very little in that respect.”

 He was called up by the Airforce, but spent nearly three years “knocking around Canada and Newfoundland” because he was already an electrician.
 “Having a skill, the younger boys coming out of schools and that, they could train them for air crew no problem, but those of us that had trades, they required that also.”